Huckcity/milestone-project-five/README.md

     - The user has a cart, which will track and hold any contributions the user wishes to make to feature requests
     - The user can log out at any time, though this will empty any items currently in the cart

+- Tickets
+    - Users can only edit their own submissions, and staff/admins can edit any ticket
+    - All tickets have a comment section where users can post and relevant information or discussion on the ticket.

 - Bugs
     - Bug tickets can be added by any registered user
     - Bug reports require a title, decription and optionally a URL to the place they found the bug, or an image of the bug if a screenshot was taken for example
     - Bugs are tracked and any user can upvote a bug to indicate that they also have the issue
     - A bug can only be upvoted once by each user, to keep an accurate overview of the number of users suffereing from a given issue
     - An administrator can edit the bug, and set the status to reflect it's current state i.e. Pending, In Progress or Complete
-    - Users can comment on any bug reports with relevant comments and information

 - Features